camunity/gitABCs/README.md

 A simple project to walk through the git commit flow with student-learners!

 ## Description
-Let's add all the people we know as a list in alphabetical order by making pull requests!
+Let's learn our Git/Github ABC's by adding ourselves to this awesome list in alphabetical order by making pull requests!

 ## Participation Steps:
 Fork my project `git clone https://github.com/camunity/gitABCs.git` and submit a PR with your name and a link to your Github!